-But what about all the good there is?
-Love what is GOOD!
+But what about all the good that does exist for you?
+Love what IS GOOD NOW!

-Maybe you love your car, love how you decorated your bedroom, or love to paint or play golf.
-Maybe you love your job, love your plants, or love learning about astrology.
-You love your family, your pets and pepperoni pizza.
+Maybe you love your car, how you decorated your bedroom, or to paint or play golf.
+You might love your job, your plants, or learning about astrology.
+Perhaps you love your family, your pets, and pepperoni pizza.

-There is plenty of good in your life.
-And it’s your assignment to find it, notice it and be GRATEFUL for it!
-People who practice gratitude for what is good are always happier.
+There is plenty of good in your life and it’s your assignment to find it, notice it, and be GRATEFUL for it!
+People who practice gratitude are always happier.
 Gratitude is also contagious and attractive.

 When you feel grateful for what is good, you will attract even more of that!
 Pretty great right?

 So, there you have it nine ways to love yourself and feel happier if you’re alone on Valentine’s Day.
 And each one is simple.
 Imagine what your life would be like if you tried just one way?
 Imagine if you did them all!

 Find the LOVE in your life that’s available right now and appreciate the heck out of it.
 Maybe next year, you’ll celebrate Valentine’s Day with the man of your dreams.

 Lots of Love to You!!!